Research

 Substantive discussion in:

-- Lipper-Rasmussen, Kasper. (forthcoming).
+- Lippert-Rasmussen, Kasper.
+(2022).
 “Praising Without Standing.”
-The Journal of Ethics.
+The Journal of Ethics 26(2): 229-246.

-- Todd, Patrick, and Brian Rabern. (forthcoming).
+- Todd, Patrick, and Brian Rabern.
+(2022).
 “The Paradox of Self-Blame.”
-American Philosophical Quarterly.
+American Philosophical Quarterly 59(2): 111-125.

 - Rossi, Benjamin.
 (2021).
 “Hypocrisy is Vicious, Value-Expressing Inconsistency.”
 The Journal of Ethics 25(1): 57-80.